7 movies about changing the world around us

 That lands Allan in an old folks home.
 Which is not much to his liking.
 So he does what the title says.

-The film follows his adventures after disappearing.
+The next film follows Allan’s adventures after disappearing.
 Because a 100-year-old can still get into things.
-Through flashbacks we are treated to all the international events he’s been part of during his long life, including being a double spy and having a strong penchant for blowing things up.
+Through flashbacks we are treated to all the international events he’s been part of during his long life, including being a double agent and having a strong penchant for blowing things up.

 The 2nd film picks up shortly after the first one ends (hence the 101-year-old man).
 Because the adventures are not over.
 For one thing, there’s a search for a Russian soda recipe from the ’70s.
 Once again international complications ensue, both in the present and in flashbacks of Allan’s interactions with world leaders.
 Brezhnev, Nixon and Reagan are just a few Allan crossed paths with (and possibly also double-crossed).